-Public Participation to Date
+I. Public Participation

-Since its inception, LMDC has solicited and received an unprecedented amount of public comment from all over the world regarding the rebuilding of the WTC Site, the creation of a permanent memorial, and the revitalization of Lower Manhattan.
-Several Advisory Councils representing a broad spectrum of groups affected by the WTC attacks - including victims' families, business owners, arts and cultural institutions, and downtown residents - have consulted with LMDC throughout the process on issues of concern to their respective constituencies.

-LMDC conducts public meetings that provide an avenue for the public to express their thoughts and concerns about the rebuilding efforts and the revitalization of Lower Manhattan.
-Public meetings as well as meetings with the Advisory Councils have focused on the redevelopment of the WTC Site, the creation of a permanent memorial, and broader issues such as transportation, cultural and civic issues, and economic development in the aftermath of September 11th.
+Since its inception, LMDC has solicited and received an unprecedented amount of public comment from all over the world regarding the rebuilding of the World Trade Center site, the creation of a permanent memorial, and the revitalization of Lower Manhattan.
+Several Advisory Councils representing a broad spectrum of groups affected by the World Trade Center attacks - including victims' families, business owners, arts and cultural institutions, and downtown residents - regularly consult with LMDC on issues of concern to their respective constituencies.
+LMDC regularly conducts public meetings, which provide an avenue for the public to express their thoughts and concerns about the rebuilding efforts and the revitalization of Lower Manhattan.
+To date, LMDC has held many public meetings and was a sponsor of "Listening to the City" in July of 2002, which drew over 4,000 participants.
+Public meetings and meetings with the Advisory Councils have often focused specifically on the redevelopment of the World Trade Center site, but broader issues such as transportation, cultural and civic issues, and economic development in the aftermath of September 11, 2001 are also discussed.

-LMDC conducts additional outreach initiatives, such as mailings to city, state, and federal elected officials and civic and community organizations, participates in Community Board meetings, and meets regularly with community groups, civic organizations, and public officials to ensure that the opinions of those impacted are taken into account.
-In the summer of 2003, LMDC conducted a series of outreach workshops in the communities of Lower Manhattan.
-At the workshops, participating members of the community described priorities for their communities and proposed projects to address those priorities.
+LMDC conducts additional outreach initiatives, such as mailings to city, state, and federal elected officials and civic and community organizations, participates in Community Board meetings, and meets regularly with community groups, civic organizations, and public officials to ensure the opinions of those who were affected are taken into account.
 LMDC has also sponsored several public exhibits that provided visitors with information and the opportunity to submit written comments on the revitalization efforts.
 LMDC has received nearly 10,000 comments at the exhibits.